Voluntary administration: A guide for creditors

-- unsecured creditors can’t begin, continue or enforce their claims against the company without the administrator’s consent or the court’s permission
+- unsecured creditors cannot begin, continue or enforce their claims against the company without the administrator’s consent or the court’s permission

-- owners of property (other than perishable property) used or occupied by the company, or people who lease such property to the company, can’t recover their property
+- owners of property (other than perishable property) used or occupied by the company, or people who lease such property to the company, cannot recover their property

-- except in limited circumstances, secured creditors can’t enforce their security interest in the company’s assets
+- except in limited circumstances, secured creditors cannot enforce their security interest in the company’s assets

-- a court application to put the company in liquidation can’t be commenced
+- creditors or other eligible parties cannot commence a court application to put the company in liquidation

-- a creditor holding a personal guarantee from the company’s director or other person can’t act under the personal guarantee without the court’s consent.
+- a creditor holding a personal guarantee from the company’s director or other person cannot act under the personal guarantee without the court’s consent.

-Any debts that arise from the voluntary administrator purchasing goods or services, or hiring, leasing, using or occupying property, are paid from the available assets of the company as costs of the voluntary administration.
-If there are insufficient funds available from asset sales to pay these costs, the voluntary administrator is personally liable for the shortfall.
-To have the benefit of this debt protection as a provider of goods or services to a company in voluntary administration, you should ensure you receive a purchase order authorised in the manner advised by the voluntary administrator.
+To have the benefit of this protection as a provider of goods or services to a company in voluntary administration, you should ensure you receive a purchase order authorised in the manner advised by the administrator.

-The voluntary administrator must also decide whether to continue to use or occupy property owned by another party that is held or occupied by the company at the time of their appointment.
+The voluntary administrator must decide whether to continue to use or occupy property owned by another party held or occupied by the company at the time of their appointment.

-Two meetings of creditors must be held during the voluntary administration.
+Two creditor meetings must be held during the voluntary administration.

 The voluntary administrator must hold the first creditors’ meeting within eight business days after the voluntary administration begins.

-At least five business days before the meeting, the voluntary administrator must notify as many creditors as practical in writing and advertise the meeting.
-The advertisement must appear on ASIC’s published notices website.
+At least five business days before the meeting, the voluntary administrator must notify as many creditors as practical in writing (provide a notice of meeting) and advertise the meeting.
+The advertisement must appear on ASIC’s Published notices website.

-The voluntary administrator must send to creditors, with the notice of meeting, declarations about any relationships they may have, or indemnities they have been given, to allow creditors to consider the voluntary administrator’s independence and make an informed decision about whether to replace them with another voluntary administrator of the creditors’ choice.
+The voluntary administrator must also send to creditors declarations about any relationships they may have or indemnities they have been given.
+This declaration will allow creditors to consider the voluntary administrator’s independence and make an informed decision about whether to replace them with another voluntary administrator of the creditors’ choice.

-The purpose of the first meeting is for creditors to decide two questions:
+The purpose of the first meeting is for creditors to decide whether they want:

-- whether they want to form a committee of inspection, and, if so, who will be on the committee
+- to form a committee of inspection, and, if so, who will be on the committee

-- whether they want the existing voluntary administrator to be removed and replaced by a voluntary administrator of their choice.
+- the existing voluntary administrator to be removed and replaced by a voluntary administrator of their choice.

 A committee of inspection may be formed to assist and advise the voluntary administrator.
 The committee of inspection also monitors the conduct of the voluntary administration, may approve certain steps in the administration and may give directions to the voluntary administrator.
-The voluntary administrator must have regard to, but is not always required to comply with, such directions.
+The voluntary administrator must have regard to the directions but is not always required to comply with them.

-A creditor who wishes to nominate an alternative voluntary administrator at the first meeting must approach a registered liquidator before the meeting and get a written consent from that person that they would be prepared to act as voluntary administrator.
-The proposed alternative administrator should give to the meeting declarations about any relationships they may have or indemnities they have been given.
+A creditor who wishes to nominate an alternative voluntary administrator at the first meeting must approach a registered liquidator before the meeting and obtain written consent that they would be prepared to act as voluntary administrator.
+The proposed alternative administrator should give to those attending the meeting declarations about any relationships they may have or indemnities they have been given.
 The voluntary administrator will only be replaced if the resolution to replace them is passed by the creditors at the meeting.

-To be eligible to vote at this meeting, you must lodge details of your debt or claim with the voluntary administrator (discussed further below).
+To be eligible to vote at this meeting, you must lodge details of your debt or claim with the voluntary administrator.

-This meeting can be chaired by either the voluntary administrator or one of their senior staff.
+This meeting can be chaired by either the voluntary administrator or any other person nominated in writing by the administrator.

-After investigating the affairs of the company and forming an opinion on each of the three options available to creditors (outlined above), including an opinion as to which option is in the best interests of creditors, the administrator must call a second creditors’ meeting.
+After investigating the company’s affairs and forming an opinion on each of the three options available to creditors, the administrator must provide an opinion on which option is in the best interests of creditors.
+The administrator must then call a second creditors’ meeting.
 At this meeting, creditors are given the opportunity to decide the company’s future.

 This meeting is usually held about five weeks after the company goes into voluntary administration (six weeks if the appointment is around Christmas or Easter).

-However, in complex voluntary administrations, often more time is needed for the voluntary administrator to be in a position to report to creditors.
-In these circumstances, the court can approve an extension of time to hold the meeting.
+In complex voluntary administrations, more time is sometimes needed for the voluntary administrator to report to creditors.
+In these circumstances, the court can grant an extension of time to hold the meeting.

 The voluntary administrator must chair this meeting.